prust/sti-pg-example/README.md

 }
 ```

-I set the orientation to `orthogonal`, which is the default (a typical top-down view).
-The other options are isometric and hexagonal, I'm not sure if those are the exact strings but I would guess that they are (warning: I haven't used isometric or hexagonal maps before, so I don't know if they will work well with the standard x,y coordinate system I'm using in the helper functions below).

-Also notice that I created placeholders for tilesets and layers and setup the dimensions of the map (in "tile" units -- the number of tiles across & number of tiles high) as well as the dimensions of each individual tile (in pixels).
+I set the orientation to `orthogonal` (a typical top-down view).
+Notice that I create placeholders for tilesets and layers and setup the dimensions (in "tile" units -- the number of tiles across & number of tiles high) and also include pixel-dimensions of individual tiles.

 ## Creating a tileset

-In order for a map to have graphics to display, we need to add a tileset.
-This is based on a single image, usually a PNG, that has the images for each type of tile in it:
+In order for a map to display graphics, we need to reference a tileset.
+Each tileset image is a single image, usually a PNG, with all the tile images in it:

 ```lua
 -- create a tileset from an image (Liberated Pixel Cup terrain_atlas.png from opengameart.org)